99002515/News/README.md

-# NewsApp
+Github link – Link
+Appetize.io = Link
+Name – Sachin Kumar
+PS No - 99002462
-A simple new application created in android studio using newsapi.org(for country news), alphavantage.co(for currency conversion), openweathermap.org(for weather report).
+A simple new application created in android studio using newsapi.org (for country news), alphavantage.co (for currency conversion), openweathermap.org(for weather report).
 Features:-
 1.News sort by country
 2.Good UI